ucsb-cs184-f24/team01-BillSplitter/team/spring02/lect05.md

 - **Olivia/Nadav**: Writing differnet scripts for different API's and once they find one that works, they will finalize that
 - **Alex/Yerassyl**: Still working on the design tasks and have separated different features of the app into separate components

-## Things to Consider
-Want to drill down the basic use case present to understand how to build the app.
-Leaning towards to run the text to image API, then manually have the group assign who bought who with a drop down menu of everyone in the group to split the bill evently.
-Still thinking about whether to integrate payments into the platform or just leave that to another service like Venmo

 ## Current view of the app
 ![IMG_0269](https://github.com/user-attachments/assets/af8f7178-2fd2-4c0c-b146-8ff6299fd721)